a-velasco/maas-docs-test/docs/reference/cli-reference/refresh.md

-(reference-cli-reference-refresh)=
 # refresh

 Refresh the API descriptions of all profiles.

 ```bash
 maas refresh [-h]